BahaeddinSagar/CoffeShop/README.md

 # CoffeShop
-This is NanoDegree First Project
+This is Android Basincs NanoDegree First Project

+Project Overview
+Design and implement a single screen app that displays information about a fictional small business.
+Think along the lines of your favorite coffeeshop, local restaurant, or that gem of a store that sells those rare comic books or records.